appcircleio/appcircle-docusaurus/docs/workflows/ios-specific-workflow-steps/swiftlint.md

 ### Output Variables

+The output parameters after this step is executed are as follows:

 | Variable Name                 | Description                                    |
 |-------------------------------|------------------------------------------------|
 | `AC_LINT_OUTPUT_PATH`        | The path of the SwfitLint results output file.
 After SwiftLint runs, all results will be written in a .txt file.
 It can be found in the download artifacts. |

+---

 To access the source code of this component, please use the following link: